 In partnership with First United Methodist Church of Dyersburg, St. Mary's helped fund and establish Canterbury Place, an assisted-living facility, and its members actively managed the facility until its sale in 2015.
 In the 1980s, St. Mary's received a generous endowment, with the Vestry deciding to preserve the principal and use the interest for outreach and special operating expenses in line with the donor's wishes.
-In 1994, St. Mary's purchased and renovated families affected by tornadoes and floods.
-Church members played a leadership role in creating a 2.1-mile wilderness trail in the county and are also involved in the a nearby retail building to create the Wheeler Outreach Center.
+In 1994, St. Mary's purchased and renovated a nearby retail building to create the Wheeler Outreach Center.
 This facility, adjacent to the church, is provided rent free to local nonprofit agencies and currently houses Matthew 25:40, Inc.